anewman15/supabase-docs-refine/src/tutorial/with-refine.md

 ## Customize `authProvider`

 If you examine the `authProvider` object you can notice that it has a `login` method that implements a OAuth and Email / Password strategy for authentication.
-We'll, however, ditch them and use Magic Links to allow users sign in with their email without using passwords.
+We'll, however, remove them and use Magic Links to allow users sign in with their email without using passwords.

 We want to use `supabaseClient` auth's `signInWithOtp` method inside `authProvider.login` method: